-Dental hygienists and dental assistants provide both clinical and administrative support to dentists.
-Dental hygienists may schedule patient appointments, keep track of records, perform teeth cleanings, and educate patients on oral care.
-Dental assistants assist hygienists in their duties.
-In Idaho, they earn average annual salaries of $75,040 and $36,250, respectively.
+Dental hygienists provide both clinical and administrative support to dentists.
+They may schedule patient appointments, keep track of records, perform teeth cleanings, and educate patients on oral care.
+In Idaho, dental hygienists earn an average salary of $82,140.

 Physician assistants (PAs) are one of the most in-demand health professionals.
-They work under physicians to support patient care, and must complete extensive education and medical training.
+They work under physicians to support patient care and must complete extensive education and medical training.
 They are not as highly compensated as physicians, but they still make six-figure salaries.
-The average annual PA salary in Idaho is $117,220.
+The average annual PA salary in Idaho is $120,220.

 - Growth: 22.1%

 - Degree options: Master’s in Physician Assistant Studies